Rachanasherpa/Demo_Projects/README.md

 ## SQL Project: Employee Database
 A simple SQL script that:-
--Creates an Employees table,
+-Creates an Employees table
--Inserts sample records,
+-Inserts sample records
 -Runs a query to filter employees by department and salary.

 ## Python Project: Random Number Guessing Game